 Currently, Arch Coal is not an investment company on the basis of Rule 3a-1.
 Specifically, Arch Coal is not, does not hold itself out as being, and does not propose to become engaged primarily in the business of investing in securities.
-Therefore, as will be discussed in detail in this Application, Arch Coal is not an investment company on that basis.
-Furthermore, Arch Coal does not issue, has never issued, and does not propose to issue face-amount certificates of the installment type.
+Therefore, as will be discussed in detail in this Application, Arch Coal believes that it is not an investment company on that basis.
+Furthermore, Arch Coal does not issue, has never issued, and does not propose to issue faceamount certificates of the installment type.
 Therefore, Arch Coal is not an investment company on that basis.
-Moreover, Arch Coal has not and does not secure control of other companies primarily for the purpose
+Moreover, Arch Coal has not and does not secure control of other companies primarily for the purpose of making a profit in the sale of the securities of any such controlled company.
+Instead, Arch Coal has acquired interests in other mining companies primarily for the purpose of operating the underlying mining assets.
+Divestitures of such interests typically occur only upon a change in strategic direction and after operating the mining assets for multiple years (in general, most divestitures occur after operating the mining assets for at least 10 years).
+While Arch Coal has historically held-and currently holds (as described in Section IV.C.4 herein) interests in joint ventures, such joint venture arrangements are at all times directly related to the Company's core business or are intended to maximize the operating efficiency and value of the Company's coal reserves or related assets.
+Therefore, Arch Coal is not a special situation investment company.
+Finally, based on Arch Coal's consolidated financial statements as of March 31, 2020, the Company passes the 45% Tests.